Baking in a Reliable Oven

 Share Your Results with the Pie World!

-If you decide to take part in this experiment, take pictures of the top and bottom of your toasted bread, and include the info below in a comment to this post.
-Don’t send me an email.
-Use the comment section please so we can all learn.
+If you decide to take part in this experiment, after toasting, look at the top and bottom of your toasted bread, and include the info below in a comment to this post.

 - Brand of Oven (Ex.
 KitchenAid, Sears, Viking, Whirlpool, etc.)